 There is a whole amazing world of wildlife out there, it’s happening right now, it’s happening all around you, and it’s worth tuning in.

-While our human world has slowed down over the last several weeks, birds are the perfect reminder that nature never stops.
-If you are looking for a new hobby, or a new way to view the world around you, now is the time to become a birder.
+While our human world has slowed down in 2020, birds are a reminder that nature never stops.
+If you are looking for a new hobby, or a new way to view the world around you, now is the perfect time to begin birding on the Olympic Peninsula.

 Birds are everywhere!
 You don’t have to travel far, or at all, to find them.
 There are certain birds more likely to only be found in wild places, and other birds who cohabitate our cities, towns, suburbs and parking lots.
 Looking for birds is a game you can always play.